hfdah

 Biosketch

-In 1986, he joined the Eastman Kodak Corporate Research Laboratories at Rochester (NY, USA) as a postdoctoral fellow and was later associated with the NSF Center for Photoinduced Charge Transfer at the University of Rochester.
-Returning to Switzerland, he was appointed as a lecturer of physical chemistry at EPFL in 1992 and was awarded the habilitation and the venia legendi in 1998.
-He is titular professor since 2005.
+He joined the Eastman Kodak Corporate Research Laboratories in Rochester (NY, USA) in 1986 as a postdoctoral fellow and was later associated with the NSF Center for Photoinduced Charge Transfer at the University of Rochester.
+Back in Switzerland, he was appointed lecturer in physical chemistry at EPFL in 1992 and obtained the habilitation and the venia legendi in 1998.
+He was named titular professor in 2005.

-Jacques-E. Moser presided the Swiss Society of Photochemistry and Photophysics and chaired the jury of the Grammaticakis-Neumann international prize in photochemistry.
-He was a member of the board of the Swiss Chemical Society.
-He served as a member of the standing committee of the European Photochemistry Association and of the executive committee of the division for fundamental research of the Swiss Chemical Society.
-He was the director of the Section of Chemistry and Chemical Engineering of EPFL and a member of the direction of the School of Basic Sciences from 2007 to 2015.
+Jacques-E. Moser presided the Swiss Society for Photochemistry and Photophysics (SGPP) and chaired the jury of the Grammaticakis-Neumann International Prize for Photochemistry.
+He was a member of the central board of the Swiss Chemical Society, a member of the standing committee of the European Photochemistry Association and a member of the executive committee of the Division for Fundamental Research of the Swiss Chemical Society.
+He was director of the Section of Chemistry and Chemical Engineering at EPFL and member of the direction of the Faculty of Basic Sciences from 2007 to 2015.

 Jacques-E. Moser